maltesie/bridge2/README.md

 This is a standalone version of Bridge2.
 It is written in Python3 and Qt5 and depends on Qt5 (5.14.1+) and the python packages MDAnalysis (0.19.2+) and PySide2 (5.14.1+).

-To set up a virtual python environment with those packages installed, open up a terminal and cd into the directory you want to have the environment installed in.
-Then install the
-prerequisites:
+After installing the dependencies you can use the setup script to create a virtual environment with the necessary python packages in your bridge folder:

 ### 1 Install dependencies